mjgs/routes-builder/Readme.md

   The grouping is useful for feature development, all routes in the same route file will have that as the group name.

-  You define your handler functions in the usual way, homepage.js handler looks like this:
+  Handler modules export a javascript object containing the handler functions.
+You can have as many handler functions in a file as you want.

+  handlers/homepage.js:

     module.exports = {
       mainPage: function (req, res) {